OctopusDeploy/People/Security-Operations/L2-Security-Analyst.md

 <details>
 <summary>Examples</summary>

-- I acted as a buddy for a new person who joined my team, and helped them become productive with our tools.
+- I acted as a buddy for a new person who joined my team and helped them become productive with our tools.
 - I wrote documentation for a small project that I worked on for my team members.
-- I presented my findings from a recent security incident during our knowledge sharing session.
+- I presented my findings from a recent security incident during our knowledge-sharing session.

 </details>